SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/CloudAdminApp/Accessing_the_Admin_app.md

 ## Direct URL

+The simplest way to access the app is by browsing directly to the app URL:

 1. Go to <https://admin.dataminer.services>.

 1. Log in as detailed under [Logging on](xref:Logging_on_to_the_DataMiner_Cloud_Platform#logging-on).

-## dataminer.services
+## Via dataminer.services

+You can also go to the app via dataminer.services:

 1. Go to [dataminer.services](https://dataminer.services)

-1. Find your DMS in the list and click the *Admin* button.
+1. Find the DMS in the list and click the *Admin* icon.

 ![DMS in the home app](~/user-guide/images/CcaHomeApp.png)

+> [!NOTE]
+> If you cannot find your DMS in the list, make sure the correct organization is selected in the top-right corner.

-## DataMiner Cube
+## Via DataMiner Cube

-From DataMiner 10.2.9/10.3.0 onwards, you can navigate directly to the Admin app from DataMiner Cube by selecting *Cloud Admin* in the *Apps* pane.
+From DataMiner 10.2.9/10.3.0 onwards, you can open the Admin app from DataMiner Cube:

+- In the Cube sidebar, go to *Apps* > *Cloud Admin*.